somanwal/node-tdd/README.md

 ### Create mocha config file

-Create file with name in root of directory
+Create file with name `.mocharc.json` in root of directory of your project

 ```
 {